Who are Alex & Alex, and how did your proposal/s come about?

-You mentioned a foresty like theme, how did you bring that to life?
+You mentioned a forestry like theme.
+How did you bring that to life?

 What are your favorite moments?

 We loved seeing our families come together, especially since they hadn’t met before the trip.
-We had a get-to-know-you dinner a few days before the wedding, but they really bonded when we were at the venue.
+Getting-to-know-you dinner a few days before the wedding, but they really bonded when we were at the venue.

 We performed a traditional Chinese tea ceremony to honor Alex L’s parents and Alex T’s mother and grandmother during our ceremony.
-Though traditionally done with Chinese tea, we used rooibos to signify the mixing of our cultures, and this was a beautiful moment to share!
+Though traditionally done with Chinese tea, we used rooibos to signify our cultures’ mixing, and this was a beautiful moment to share!

 That sounds so beautiful!
 What were the songs that brought it all alive?

 We walked down the aisle together to Alex L’s godsisters singing an acoustic version of New York by BOY, which was also the recessional song.
-We didn’t have a first dance, but Taylor Swift’s album Lover had just dropped the night before, so we did jam out to Paper Rings.
+We didn’t have the first dance, but Taylor Swift’s album “Lover” had just dropped the night before, so we did jam out to Paper Rings.

 Advice for other couples planning a wedding?